openebs/lvm-localpv/design/lvm/resize_workflow.md

 - As a user, I should be able to resize the volumes provisioned via LVM-LocalPV by updating the size on PersistentVolumeClaim(PVC).

+### Non-Goals

+- Support for volume expansion when underlying volume has lvm snapshots.

 ## Proposal